-- (a) The Company shall reimburse Executive for reasonable legal fees and expenses incurred by Executive in connection with negotiating and preparing this Agreement.
-Any such reimbursement shall be made to Executive no later than March 15th of the calendar year following the calendar year in which the Agreement is executed. - (b) The Company shall indemnify Executive during and after the Term of Employment to the maximum extent permitted by applicable law for any liability incurred by Executive by reason of his service as an officer or director of the Company or any of its subsidiaries or affiliates or by reason of his service as a fiduciary of any employee benefit plan of the Company or any of its subsidiaries or affiliates. - (c) During the Term of Employment and for so long as Executive may have any liability by reason of serving as an officer or director of the Company or any of its subsidiaries or affiliates, Executive shall be entitled to the same directors' and officers' liability insurance coverage that the Company provides generally to its other directors and officers, as may be amended from time to time for such directors and officers.
-During the Term of Employment and for so long as Executive may have any liability by reason of serving as a fiduciary of any employee benefit plan of the Company or any of its subsidiaries or affiliates, Executive shall be entitled to the same fiduciary liability insurance coverage that the Company provides generally to its other directors and officers, as may be amended from time to time for such directors and officers.
+(a) The Company shall reimburse Executive for reasonable legal fees and expenses incurred by Executive in connection with negotiating and preparing this Agreement.
+Any such reimbursement shall be made to Executive no later than March 15th of the calendar year following the calendar year in which the Agreement is executed.

+(b) The Company shall indemnify Executive during and after the Term of Employment to the maximum extent permitted by applicable law for any liability incurred by Executive by reason of his service as an officer or director of the Company or any of its subsidiaries or affiliates or by reason of his service as a fiduciary of any employee benefit plan of the Company or any of its subsidiaries or affiliates.

+(c) During the Term of Employment and for so long as Executive may have any liability by reason of serving as an officer or director of the Company or any of its subsidiaries or affiliates, Executive shall be entitled to the same directors' and officers' liability insurance coverage that the Company provides generally to its other directors and officers, as may be amended from time to time for such directors and officers.
+During the Term of Employment and for so long as Executive may have any liability by reason of serving as a fiduciary of any employee benefit plan of the Company or any of its subsidiaries or affiliates, Executive shall be entitled to the same fiduciary liability insurance coverage that the Company provides generally to its other directors and officers, as may be amended from time to time for such directors and officers, as may be amended from time to time for such directors and officers.
-- 12-12900-scc Doc 416-1 Filed 08/24/12 Entered 08/24/12 17:06:27 Exhibit B

-16. Governing Law.
-This Agreement shall be construed in accordance with the laws of the State of New York, without reference to rules relating to conflicts of law. - 17.
-Effect on Prior Agreements.
-This Agreement and the Ancillary Documents contain the entire understanding between the parties hereto and this Agreement, except as provided in an Ancillary Document, supersedes in all respects any prior or other agreement or understanding, both written and oral, between the Company, any affiliate of the Company or any predecessor of the Company or affiliate of the Company and Executive. - 18.
-Withholding.
-The Company shall be entitled to withhold from payments to Executive any amount of withholding required by law. - 19.
-Survival .
-Notwithstanding the expiration of the term of this Agreement, the provisions of Sections 4, 6, 12, 14 and 15 hereunder shall remain in effect as long as is reasonably necessary to give effect thereto in accordance with the terms hereof. - 20.
-Counterparts.
+12-12900-scc Doc 417-1 Filed 08/27/12 Entered 08/27/12 10:06:01 Exhibit B 16.
+Governing Law.
+This Agreement shall be construpting in granter of and governed in accordance with the laws of the State of New York, without reference to rules relating to conflicts of law.

+17. Effect on Prior Agreements.
+This Agreement and the Ancillary Documents contain the entire understanding between the parties hereto and this Agreement, except as provided in an Ancillary Document, supersedes in all respects any prior or other agreement or understanding, both written and oral, between the Company, any affiliate of the Company or any predecessor of the Company or affiliate of the Company and Executive.

+18. Withholding.
+The Company shall be entitled to withhold from payments to Executive any amount of withholding required by law.

+19. Survival.
+Notwithstanding the expiration of the term of this Agreement, the provisions of Sections 4, 6, 12, 14 and 15 hereunder shall remain in effect as long as is reasonably necessary to give effect thereto in accordance with the terms hereof.

+20. Counterparts.
 This Agreement may be executed in two or more counterparts, each of which will be deemed an original.